×

 Guidelines for Preventing Sports Injuries:

-3. Wear proper protective (helmets, guards) and playing (shoes, clothes) equipments
+3. Wear proper protective (helmets, guards) and playing (shoes, clothes) equipment

 4. Always warm up before playing